miguelraz/OrthogonalPolynomials.jl/README.md

 First, I wanted to build my own package, and do not mind upstreaming it later on into SpecialFunctions.jl or ApproxFun.jl, if it so happens to be found a happy home.

-Second of all, I wanted to learn by myself and have a lightweight standalone no-dependency repository where I could simply point to others if they wanted a package that does one thing, and does it very well.
-Most importantly, no other packages, as known to the author at time of writing, offer the full optimizations possible for user chosen parameters, e.g., offering Legendre 17th order with α = 3, β = 9.
+Second of all, I wanted to learn by myself and have a lightweight standalone no-dependency repository where I could simply point to others if they wanted a package that does one thing, and does it well.
+Most importantly, no other packages, as known to the author at time of writing, offer the full optimizations possible for user chosen parameters, e.g., offering Jacobi 7th order with α = 3, β = 9 and fused multiply-add generated code with many types of floats.

 Third, I wanted to compare my approach to established literature and other working code and see how I fared, all of this in parallel to producing a living document of videos and notes so that others may learn from my mistakes.
 As a comparison, here are some benchmarks for the 12th order Laguerre polynomial with different implementations: